mVentory/MVentory_Productivity/README.md

 1. Create a user group called `Reviewer`
 2. Assign an active user to that group to give them access to the productivity toolbar.

-The user should the bar after logging it to the front-end.
+The user should see the toolbar after logging it to the front-end.